Joe Sewell: New York Yankees (1931–1933)

 Sewell (bottom right) getting caught in a rundown in the 1920 World Series.

 His 167.7 at-bats per strikeout in 1932 is still a single-season record.

 According to his obituary published in The New York Times, he played his entire Major League career using only one bat (a 40-ouncer he dubbed "Black Betsy."), which he kept in shape by rubbing with a Coke bottle and seasoning with chewing tobacco.

 Sewell played in two World Series, in 1920 and 1932, winning both times.
 His 1977 induction into the Baseball Hall of Fame was by the Veterans Committee.
 In 1981, Lawrence Ritter and Donald Honig included him in their book The 100 Greatest Baseball Players of All Time.
-(He joined the Indians' roster after September 1 in 1920 and normally would not have been eligible to participate in post-season play, but Wilbert Robinson, manager of the Brooklyn Robins, waived the rule because of the circumstances with Chapman.)
+(He joined the Indians' roster after September 1, 1920, and normally would not have been eligible to participate in post-season play, but Wilbert Robinson, manager of the Brooklyn Robins, waived the rule because of the circumstances with Chapman.)